-The Aleutian Islands Subdistrict (AIS) state-waters Pacific cod fishery includes state waters of the Aleutian Islands Subdistrict west of 170°W long, with an inner Adak Section that included state waters between 175°W long and 178°W long (Figure 5).
+The Aleutian Islands Subdistrict (AIS) state-waters Pacific cod fishery includes state waters of the Aleutian Islands District west of 170°W long, with an inner Adak Section that includes state waters between 175°W long and 178°W long (Figure 5).

 Prior to 2006, Pacific cod harvest in the Aleutian Islands District was exclusively managed under parallel rules.
 In February 2006, the BOF approved regulations for a state-waters Pacific cod fishery in the AIS west of 170°W long (Figure 5, Appendix A).
 The Aleutian Islands Subdistrict Pacific Cod Management Plan (5 AAC 28.647) was adopted by emergency petition to provide the community of Adak with economic opportunities.
-Regulatory changes to the AIS state-waters Pacific cod fishery from 2006 through 2020 are provided in Appendix A.
+Regulatory changes to the AIS state-waters Pacific cod fishery from 2006 through 2023 are provided in Appendix A.

 In 2019, the AIS state-waters Pacific cod GHL was established at 31% of the federal Aleutian Islands subarea allowable biological catch (ABC), with a step-up prevision increasing the GHL by 4% each subsequent year the GHL is achieved, up to a maximum of 39%.
 Additionally, if the GHL is not achieved for 2 consecutive years, the GHL will decrease by 4% each following year down to a minimum of 15% of the federal Aleutian Islands ABC.
-The AIS state-waters Pacific cod 2021 GHL was due to be set at 39% of the federal Aleutian Islands ABC; however, since 2016, a maximum regulatory GHL cap of 15,000,000 pounds has been in place for this fishery; therefore, the 2021 GHL was set at 33% of the ABC, less than the full 39% allowed in regulation.
-From 2006 to 2021, AIS state-waters Pacific cod GHLs ranged from 10.5 million pounds to 20.8 million pounds (Table 5).
-Since its inception, the AIS Pacific cod fishery has been generally underutilized, with the GHL being fully achieved during 6 of the past 14 years (2007, 2008, 2018, 2019, 2020, and 2021).
-During years when the GHL was not achieved, approximately 50% of the GHL remained unharvested.
+The AIS state-waters Pacific cod 2022 GHL was not achieved; however, this was the first consecutive year the GHL was not achieved; therefore, the 2023 GHL was set at 39% of the ABC.
+From 2006 to 2023, AIS state-waters Pacific cod GHLs ranged from 10.5 million pounds to 20.8 million pounds (Table 5).

+Since its inception, the AIS Pacific cod fishery has been generally underutilized, with the GHL being achieved during 6 of the past 18 years (2007, 2008, 2018, 2019, 2020, and 2021).
+During years when the GHL was not achieved, approximately 50% of the GHL remained unharvested except in 2022 and 2023 when less than 25% of the GHL remained unharvested.
 Years when the GHL was fully harvested generally correspond to periods when a shore-based processor was operational in Adak.
 Vessels using longline, trawl, pot, and jig gear have historically been eligible to participate in the fishery and the GHL is not allocated by gear type.
 Participation has fluctuated over time with only trawl or pot gear vessels participating 4 of the last 5 years (Table 6).
 The number of vessels, along with vessel size for each gear type, has varied since 2006 with a general shift toward under 60-foot overall length (OAL) pot gear vessels in recent years.

-Prior to 2016, the AIS state-waters Pacific cod GHL was divided across two seasons: "A" season (before June 10) and "B" season (after June 10).
+Prior to 2016, the AIS state-waters Pacific cod GHL was divided across 2 seasons: "A" season (before June 10) and "B" season (after June 10).
 Since 2016, the AIS state-waters Pacific cod fishery has been managed as one season.
 Prior to 2020, the AIS state-waters Pacific cod fishery was a nonexclusive registration area for all gear types.
 In December 2019, the BOF approved regulations for the AIS to be an exclusive registration area for all gear types.
 This regulation became effective during the 2020 season (Appendix A).

-2021 FISHERY
+2023 FISHERY